 The feta beignet, a deep fried choux pastry encasing soft rich cheese, neutralizing the herbs from the potent coriander chutney ever so slightly.
 Absolutely delicious.

-Our surprise course of the evening was a Mango and Rainbow Vegetable Salad with Rice Noodles and Hot and Sour Coconut Dressing.
+Our surprise course of the evening was a Mango and Rainbow Vegetable Salad.
+It was served with Rice Noodles and Hot and Sour Coconut Dressing.

-A fantastic mix of textures and flavours – the soft mango against the crunchy carrot and nuts, and the sweet and sour flavours combining beautifully, not overpowering the underlying coconut taste.
+A fantastic mix of textures and flavours.
+The soft mango against the crunchy carrot and nuts, and the sweet and sour flavours combined beautifully.
+It didn’t overpower the underlying coconut taste either.

-Herby a la dente rice, served topped neatly with the thick cubes of mild paneer which reminded me a little of halloumi (an absolute fave, but not quite as rubbery) and the juicy roasted peppers and onions, all in a sticky, not overly sweet mango sauce – it completely upped the stakes on how veggie rice dishes should be served.
+Herby a la dente rice, was served topped neatly with the thick cubes of mild paneer.
+They reminded me a little of halloumi (an absolute fave, but not quite as rubbery).
+Juicy roasted peppers and onions included too, all in a sticky, not overly sweet mango sauce.
+It completely upped the stakes on how veggie rice dishes should be served.

-The spicy raita wasn’t just for presentation either, crisp and flavoursome in it’s own right.
+The spicy raita wasn’t just for presentation either.
+It was crisp and flavoursome in it’s own right.